bassetmatt/Neuro-Sings/images/README.md

   - Neuro v2 Evil v2

 ## Custom - Screens
-Screenshots from streams, maybe sometimes some light editing to fit both singers in a square thumbnail
+Screenshots from streams, maybe sometimes some light editing to fit both singers in a square thumbnail.
 ### Collabs
 - I see the light Miyune
 - Rises the moon